 - The vast expanse of the Great Barrier Reef features diverse ecological communities, species and habitats.
-The reef system, however, is the most complex in the world and it is most famous for.
-But the reef system only consists 70% of the total area covered by the World Heritage Site.
+The reef system, however, is the most complex in the world and it’s this that brought the reef the most fame.
+That said, the reef system only consists 70% of the total area covered by the World Heritage Site.

-- The Great Barrier Reef Marine Park consists of different zones with each zone having their own set of rules for protecting and preserving the natural resources.
+- The Great Barrier Reef Marine Park consists of different zones, with each zone having its own set of rules for protecting and preserving the natural resources.

 - The marine creatures that thrive in the Great Barrier Reef can be broken down as follows: 600 soft and hard corals, 300 varieties of molluscs, over 100 species of jellyfish, 133 varieties of rays and sharks, over 30 species of whales, and more than 1,600 types of fish.

 If you want to visit the Great Barrier Reef, the best place to start your journey is Cairns.
 This is the preferred jump-off point for most tourists because there are plenty of sights and activities within Cairns itself.

 For international visitors, you can take international flights directly to Cairns International Airport.
 You can also take direct flights into the islands on the reef, such as the Great Barrier Reef Airport on Hamilton Island.
 From Hamilton Island, you can choose to take a plane or boat in order to visit the Great Barrier Reef and other neighboring islands.